Rinonkaru/Kernium/README.md

 ## Warning:
 I have fixed the `OutOFMemory` error being easy to reach by limiting warp creation but an extreme amount of players can still cause that to happen (though incredibly difficult to reach).

-This has been fixed by adding a hard limit of 3 public warps, and 5 personal warps.
-Though, it is still possible through an extreme amount of players creating warps.

 ## Commands

 ### Warp Command